ourahma/Robot_Action_Prediction/README.md

 ## Project Structure
 - `robot_text_commands.csv`: The dataset generated for training the model.
-- `model_lstm.h5`: Saved LSTM model file.
+- `lstm_robot_model.h5`: Saved LSTM model file.
-- `train_model.py`: Script to train the LSTM model.
+- `Action_Prediction.ipynb`: Notebook to train and predict the LSTM model.
-- `predict_action.py`: Script to predict the command based on custom input situations.

 ## Dataset
 The dataset is dynamically generated with the following logic: